tercanfurkan/java-functional/README.md

 #### Methods:
 It constructs a tree structure that implements the given methods:

-`Set<String> getNamesForProducts(String productCode)` for a given product code, anywhere in the tree, it returns the values of ancestor products in an unordered collection, like Set.
+`Set<String> getNamesForProducts(String productCode)`

+For a given product code, anywhere in the tree, it returns the values of ancestor products in an unordered collection, like Set.

-`Set<String> getNamesForIngredients(String productCode)` for a given product code, anywhere in the tree, it returns the values of child products in an unordered collection, like Set.
+`Set<String> getNamesForIngredients(String productCode)`

+For a given product code, anywhere in the tree, it returns the values of child products in an unordered collection, like Set.

-`List<Map> getIngredients(String productCode)` for a given product code, anywhere in the tree, it returns every ingredient (children) for all levels.
+`List<Map> getIngredients(String productCode)`

+For a given product code, anywhere in the tree, it returns every ingredient (children) for all levels.
 Returned value is an ordered list of key-value pairs (Maps) containing following information: product code, depth in the current tree, multiplier.

 #### Sample Output:
 ```